Sanofi-Public/CodonBERT/README.md

 ## CodonBERT

 The CodonBERT Pytorch model can be downloaded [here](https://cdn.prod.accelerator.sanofi/llm/CodonBERT.zip).
-The artifact is under a [license](LICENSE.md).
+The artifact is under a [license](ARTIFACT_LICENSE.md).
+The code and repository are under a [software license](SOFTWARE_LICENSE.md).

 To extract embeddings from the model, use [extract_embed.py](benchmarks/CodonBERT/extract_embed.py).